dhellmann/pymotw-3/source/frameworks.rst

 simplicity and familiarity make it a popular choice.  :mod:`optparse` is a more modern, and flexible, replacement for :mod:`getopt`.
-:mod:`argparse` is a third interface for parsing and validating command line arguments, and deprecates both :mod:`getopt` and :mod:`optparse`.
-It supports converting arguments to from strings to integers and other types, running callbacks when an option is encountered, setting default values for options not provided by the user, and automatically producing usage instructions for a program.
+:mod:`argparse` is a third interface for parsing and validating command line arguments, which deprecates both :mod:`getopt` and :mod:`optparse`.
+It supports converting arguments from strings to integers and other types, running callbacks when an option is encountered, setting default values for options not provided by the user, and automatically producing usage instructions for a program.